 A picture can say thousand words.
 That’s a good reason, people take screenshots to explain things to others.
 The problem is that everyone is different and people prefer doing the same stuff in different manner.
 Though taking screenshot is a simple action, people prefer to do it in different manner.
-So big operating system like macOS should cater the most frequent use cases to cover all user’s needs.
+So big operating systems like macOS should cater the most frequent use cases to cover all user’s needs.
 In this article let us explore, many ways that Apple offers to take screenshots in Mac.
+If you are looking for taking screenshot in Windows PC, check out this article.

 Keyboard Shortcuts for Screen Capture